 Students on the Beamlines is a program designed for high school students to experience what it is like to be a real scientist.
 Students are partnered with mentors from CLS, research a scientific question, design an experiment, come to CLS and use the synchrtron, analyze their data and present their findings to the scientific community.
 High School students from all across Canada have participate in this program for the past 10 years.

 Most of you may answer this question with "A Scientist" but there are many different careers at CLS - including a scientist.
-There are approximately 225 employees working at the CLS, with job titles such as Health and Safety Technician, Electrical engineer, CAD Tech, Machinist, Education Programs Lead, Staff Scientist, Research Associate, Communications, Human Resources, Administration, System Analyst, Systems and IT, and Financial Analyst.
+There are approximately 225 employees working at the CLS, with job titles such as Health and Safety Technician, Electrical Engineer, CAD Technician, Machinist, Education Programs Lead, Staff Scientist, Research Associate, Communications, Human Resources, Administration, Systems Analyst and Finicial Analyst.